 - stop/quit – halt execution (cluster will shutdown)

-For this instance use you are to set the switch command to be sw1, with the full input as echo sw1 > d3kil
+For this An Amazon Virtual Machine More use you are to set the switch command to be sw1, with the full input as echo sw1 > d3kil

 Please note that the d3kil file will be consumed and removed once it is executed.